Moisis Moisis

 Bachelor of Arts (Social Sciences)

 In addition to my above qualifications, I have completed a variety of training over the years to support my work as a Social Worker and mental health clinician.
-This ranges from Critical incident support training, Maintaining critical reflection Supervision skills- Advanced, various AOD training, Cross cultural work, personality Disorders training etc. I am currently enrolled in a Graduate Certificate in Clinical Education.
+This ranges from Critical incident support training, Maintaining critical reflection Supervision skills- Advanced, various AOD training, Cross cultural work, personality Disorders training etc.

 My approach to supervision